03: Loading and visualizing groundwater models

 lc = xs.plot_grid(zorder=4)

-pc = xs.plot_array(m.npf.k.array)
+pc = xs.plot_array(model.npf.k.array)

-fig.colorbar(pc, label='Hydraulic Conductivity, in m/day')
+fig.colorbar(pc, label='Hydraulic Conductivity, in m/day');

 This code allows for every row or column to be visualized in cross section within the Jupyter Notebook session.